varnish/Varnish-Book/varnish_tutorial.rst

 -----------------------

 #.
 Install "apache2" and verify it works by going to `http://localhost/`
 #.
+Change Apache's ports from 80 to 8080, in `/etc/apache2/ports.conf` and
+   `/etc/apache2/sites-enabled/000-default`.
+#.
 Install Varnish:

    - Either use ``apt-get install varnish`` for Ubuntu or Debian systems
    - or ``yum install varnish`` for Red Hat-based systems.

 #.
-Start Varnish "by hand", listening on port `8080`, management interface
+Start Varnish "by hand", listening on port `80`, management interface
-   listening on port `1234` and with `127.0.0.1:80` as the backend.
+   listening on port `1234` and with `127.0.0.1:8080` as the backend.
 #.
 Use ``varnishadm`` to connect to the management interface of Varnish and
    find out what the ``default_ttl`` parameter is set to.